 Many power systems installed prior to 1950 were built with cloth covered electrical wire.
 It was 1 of 2 popular methods of residential wiring in its time.
 The other basic electrical wiring system of this era was a bare electrical house wiring system commonly known as knob and tube.
 While cloth covered wiring was safer than knob and tube and looks very similar to today’s modern household wiring, it can pose increased shock and fire hazards due to its frail insulation and inadequate grounding.

-Dolce Electric Co has scheduled an in-office electrician Mesa AZ homeowners can consult with free of charge today, Thursday, March 23rd, 2017, during normal business hours.
+Dolce Electric Co has scheduled an in-office electrician Mesa AZ homeowners can consult with free of charge Monday thru Friday, during normal business hours.
 Having over 30 years of experience, he will answer all of your questions about your residential wiring and provide you with the solutions you’re looking for.
 Dolce Electric Co has been voted the best electricians in Mesa AZ and would be proud to earn your vote too.
 Call today during office hours; you’ll be happy you did!

 The grounding wire is the single most important wire in your house’s system.
 It has several purposes but its main purpose is to protect you, your family and pets from electrocution should an appliance or electronic device malfunction by shutting down the circuit breaker connected to your wiring.
 Undersized grounding wires were allowed until 1969 when it was realized that they do not have the capacity to effectively “trip” the circuit breaker.
 Today’s household wiring codes mandate that the grounding wire is the same size as the power wires where your switches and outlets are installed.

 Another vital job the grounding wire does is it dissipates small voltage charges that build up in the insulation of your household wires.
-Much like a static shock, these charges can do damage to anything with electronic components including computers, televisions, sound systems, refrigerators and microwaves.
+Much like a static shock, these charges can do damage to anything with electronic components including computers, televisions, sound systems, refrigerators, microwaves and more.

 Won’t my surge suppressor handle that?

 Surge protectors require a grounding wire to work properly.
 They need a route (other than through your computer) to send those spikes and surges into the earth and away from your electronics.
-If your power system has no ground wire and you plug in a surge suppressor all you have are more places to plug in without protection.
+If your power system has no ground wire and you plug in a local point of use surge suppressor, all you have are more places to plug in without protection.
+See our page about whole house surge protection.

 Update and Get Safe

-Dolce Electric Co offers an in-office electrician in Mesa AZ that you can consult with free of charge today, Thursday, March 23rd, 2017, from 8:00 AM until 5:00 PM.
+Dolce Electric Co offers an in-office electrician in Mesa AZ that you can consult with free of charge Monday thru Friday, from 8:00 AM until 5:00 PM.
 He will answer all of your questions and provide you with the information you are looking for.